 It is necessary for the instructors to keep records of student attendance for every lesson they teach and to keep up-to-date assessment grades throughout each module.
-Records should be maintained in hard-copy format as well as entered into the e-registration system properly.
+Records should be maintained in hard-copy format as well as entered into the IBS (Online Information System) properly.
 Detailed procedures for record-keeping are stated below: